Scott Wenig, PhD

 Denver Seminary’s fully online Master of Divinity (MDiv) degree is fully accredited, engaging, and interactive.
 At just 79 credit hours, the fully online MDiv brings the same distinctives that have defined Denver Seminary for over 70 years.
 Its rigorous curriculum is rooted in a robust theological framework engineered for the real world.
 Students can expect material that speaks into their current ministry context.

 Our online environment is structured for flexibility and total virtual engagement, so the pursuit of your MDiv doesn’t mean you have to uproot your life.
 Opportunities for training and mentoring are also integrated without the need to relocate.

+Denver Seminary does not have residency requirements to complete this advanced study program.
 If you need a learning environment designed for flexibility, yet vibrant with interactive structure, then look no further than the fully online MDiv.
 Request more information about this fully online degree.

 Why should I pursue my MDiv?

 An MDiv is commonly seen as one of the broadest and deepest preparation tools for life in ministry and more.
 Historically, Denver Seminary’s MDiv has upheld a rigorous legacy built on biblical bedrock with robust theological training.
 The online MDiv translates these same ethics through course content that’s outcome based.
 This means online students can expect an education inspired from challenges they’re facing in their current context.

 The MDiv degree program consists of 61 credit hours of core curriculum that includes essential courses on biblical studies, Christian thought, ministry leadership, mentored formation, and biblical languages.
 Additionally, as a student in the MDiv program, you have 18 credit hours of open electives – you can keep your studies focused by declaring no concentration or you can choose from four optional concentrations to tailor your studies based on vocational interests.

 Optional concentrations available fully online: